AkeemNS88/Simple-calculator/README.md

 ## General Information
-- The purpose of this project is to demonstrate a working understanding of functional programming; eventually build a Point of Sale and Inventory Management system.
+- The purpose of this project is to demonstrate a working understanding of functional programming
-Calculator -> vending machine -> point of sale system -> inventory management system